Air Fryer Recipe

 Method

-1. Drain the sliced pickles and pat them dry with kitchen paper.
+1. Drain the sliced pickles, then pat them dry with kitchen paper.

-2. Place the flour in a shallow bowl.
-Beat the eggs in another bowl.
-Mix breadcrumbs with garlic powder, paprika, cayenne pepper, salt, and pepper in a third bowl.
+2. Put the flour in a shallow bowl.
+Beat the eggs in a second bowl.
+In a third bowl, mix the breadcrumbs with the garlic powder, paprika, cayenne pepper, salt, and pepper.

-3. Dip each pickle slice into the flour, then the beaten eggs, and finally coat with the seasoned breadcrumb mixture.
+3. Dip each pickle slice into the flour, then into the beaten eggs, and finally coat it in the seasoned breadcrumb mixture.

 4. Preheat the air fryer to 200°C.

-5. Place the breaded pickles in a single layer in the air fryer basket.
-Spray lightly with cooking spray.
+5. Arrange the breaded pickles in a single layer in the air fryer basket.
+Spray them lightly with cooking spray.

-6. Cook for 8-10 minutes, turning halfway through, until golden brown and crispy.
+6. Cook for 8-10 minutes, turning halfway through, until golden brown and crisp.

-7. Remove from the air fryer and allow to cool slightly.
+7. Remove from the air fryer and leave to cool slightly.
 Serve with your favourite dipping sauce.

 Why this works in an air fryer